HabitatFramework/TechnicalGuide/optimisation/optimisation.rst

 Database Type
 -------------

-The HLU GIS Tool is designed to work with both Microsoft Access and SQL Server databases (other databases are supported but have not been tested).
+The HLU Tool is designed to work with both Microsoft Access and SQL Server databases (other databases are supported but have not been tested).

 Microsoft Access is a versatile desktop database application, but does not have the same performance as other database systems.
 Database management systems such as SQL Server are optimised to handle large data volumes and complex queries, and can be significantly faster.

-It is therefore recommend that the HLU GIS Tool is used with SQL Server or a similar database management system as this will improve performance when filtering the database records and updating attribute data.
+It is therefore recommend that the HLU Tool is used with SQL Server or a similar database management system as this will improve performance when filtering the database records and updating attribute data.

 Local vs. Network Storage